 Like we said before, Jims are dynamic.
 Just because they appreciate research and data, doesn’t mean they want you to spew off metrics.
 It’s mundane.
 Talk big picture but be ready to spew off details and facts if needed.

 Ask what type of communication channel they prefer.
 Most Jims will want to speak with you directly rather than over email when it comes to more important matters.
-This is because they are perceptive and can judge the health of a relationship more effectively through personal communication.
+This because they are perceptive and can judge the health of a relationship more effectively through personal communication.

 Some of your greatest tools with a Jim will be: